jtail/conventions/java/naming.md

 limitation quite a bit.

 ##### Abbreviations must be explained in the javadoc comment

 Especially if you are using one that is not well-known or explanation is not easily found.
+The javadoc comment must appear at the level where abbreviation is introduced.
-For packages this javadoc should be placed in package.java.
+For packages this it should be placed in package.java.

-##### Use abbreviations consistently and document them on top level
+##### Use abbreviations consistently

 Avoid using expanded form of abbreviation in naming of program elements.